douglasamante/ga_to_optimize_ann/README.md

 ### Mutation will hapeness now!

-Every time that happeness this is because the genetic operates are optimizating the network parameters.
+Every time that happeness this is because the genetic operates are optimizating the network parameters, after a generation.

 ## WARNING!